openenergymonitor/Hardware/readme.md

 ## OpenEnergyMonitor Hardware

 OpenEnergyMonitor hardware is open source hardware.
-This github repository hosts all the Eagle schematic and board files for the hardware units in addition to images for quick access.
+This github repository hosts all the Eagle schematic and board files for the hardware units in addition to images for quick access:
 ![oshw-logo-200-px.png](oshw-logo-200-px.png)

 ### EmonTx